Floquet dynamics in quantum measurement of mechanical motion

 In the more relevant case for thermometry, $g_{r}\ll g_{c}$, we can neglect the backaction of the probe tones and Eq.~\eqref{eq:three_mode_spectrum} reverts to the ideal theory \eqref{eq:ideal_theory}, but now with the modified optomechanical cooperativities displayed above [Eq.~\eqref{eq:modified_cooperativities}].
 The three-mode approximation is sufficient for fitting our data in Fig.~\ref{fig:dual_tone_all}b, where mostly $\Omega\s{mod}\gg\gamma\s{th}$.

 For strong driving and small $\Omega\s{mod}\sim\gamma\s{th}$, the interaction $\Delta_k $ between the optical Fourier modes is enhanced [Eq.~\eqref{eq:Delta_k}], and thus higher-order Fourier modes are populated, and more sidebands appear in the output spectrum.
 This is precisely what we observe in Fig.~\ref{fig:dual_tone_all}c.
-The higher-order sidebands can be modeled by including more Fourier components (faint color in Fig.~\ref{fig:fourier_modes}).
+The higher-order sidebands can be modeled by including more Fourier modes (faint color in Fig.~\ref{fig:fourier_modes}).
 The matrix in Eq.~\eqref{eq:matrix_equation} is straightforwardly generalized to larger systems.
 It can then be shown~\cite{malz_floquet_2016} that the normal-ordered time-averaged noise spectrum is given by